Border procedure (border and transit zones)

 According to the law, asylum seekers subject to border procedure have the same rights to free legal assistance as the asylum seekers subject to the Regular Procedure: Legal Assistance.

-What is particularly problematic for asylum seekers in the border procedure is the swiftness of the procedure and access to legal counselling.
+What is particularly problematic for asylum seekers in the border procedure is the swiftness of the procedure and lack of access to legal counselling.
 As the deadline for delivering a decision is only 3 days, it is hard to get access to legal assistance; it depends on the willingness of IGI-DAI and the Border Police to inform the NGOs about these cases.
-Also, an examination of applications cannot be effectively conducted within such a short time limit.
+In addition, the examination of applications cannot be effectively conducted within such a short time limit.

 [1] Article 82 Asylum Act.